phoenixframework/phoenix/guides/telemetry.md

 )
 ```

-or view how long queries spend queued:
+Or you could use the `Telemetry.Metrics.distribution/2` function to define a histogram for another adapter-specific event: `[:my_app, :repo, :query, :queue_time]`, thus visualizing how long queries spend queued:

 ```elixir
 Telemetry.Metrics.distribution("my_app.repo.query.queue_time",